decred/dcrdata/CONTRIBUTING.md

 ###### a)

-Before resubmitting, clean up any little touchip commits you've made since the last time you pushed.
+Before resubmitting, clean up any little touchup commits you've made since the last time you pushed.
 If you've only made one commit since then, you can skip this step.
-For example, if you have made 3 commits since your last push, then run the following to put them together.
+For example, if you have made 3 commits since your last push, then run the following to "squash" them together.

 ```sh
 git rebase -i HEAD~3
 ```

 The number after the tilda (~) is the number of commits that you want to combine, including the one you did at the beginning of this step.
+Try not to squash post-review commits with pre-review commits.
+Leaving them separate makes navigating the changes easier.

 ###### b)